Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Table of Contents

-In the Goods and Services Tax (GST) era, the ‘Casual Taxable Person’ concept is gaining more significance.
-A person must obtain registration in the state where the taxable supply is made if his aggregate turnover exceeds the basic threshold limit in a financial year.
+In the Goods and Services Tax (GST) era, the concept of a ‘Casual Taxable Person’ is gaining more significance.
+Therefore, a person must obtain registration in the state where they make taxable supplies if their aggregate turnover exceeds the basic threshold limit in a financial year.

 However, in some cases, a person who undertakes transactions occasionally and does not have a fixed place of business in a State must also obtain registration, irrespective of the threshold limits.
-Such taxable persons are called ‘Casual Taxable Persons’ under GST.
+Therefore, the GST law refers to such taxable persons as ‘Casual Taxable Persons’.

 Prerequisites and Eligibility Factors for Casual Taxpayer Registration